DAIC-tud/docs/content/en/tutorials/container_images/_index.md

 ### Pulling from NVIDIA GPU cloud (NGC)

 This is a specialized registry provided by NVIDIA for GPU accelerated applications or GPU software development tools.
-These images are large, and one is recommended to download them locally, and only send the downloaded image to *HPC*.
+These images are large, and one is recommended to download them locally, and only send the downloaded image to DAIC.
 For this, Apptainer needs to be installed on your machine first, as per the official [Installing Apptainer pages](https://apptainer.org/docs/admin/main/installation.html).

 {{% alert title="Warning" color="warning" %}}
  By default, Apptainer images are saved to `~/.singularity`.
 Ideally, to avoid quota issues, you'd set the environment variable `SINGULARITY_CACHEDIR` to a different location.
-At present, both the `bulk` and `umbrella` filesystems do not support pulling images, so you are advised to pull these to your local machine and then copy over the image file to *HPC*.
+At present, both the `bulk` and `umbrella` filesystems do not support pulling images, so you are advised to pull these to your local machine and then copy over the image file to DAIC.
 {{% /alert %}}

 ```bash